ngx-archive/nginx-extras-docs/docs/lua.md

 This module is a core component of [OpenResty](https://openresty.org).
 If you are using this module, then you are essentially using OpenResty.

-*This module is not distributed with the Nginx source.* See [the installation instructions](#installation).
+installation instructions](#installation).

 # Status